 When a company enters insolvency, the ensuing publicity can sometimes negatively affect any future hopes of the business.
-With pre-pack administration reputational damage is minimised.
+However, with pre-pack administration, reputational damage is minimised.

 The pre-pack administration process is subject to strict legislation.
 The office-holder must also be able to prove that it offers the best result for creditors.
-Other criteria includes:
+Other criteria include:

 - Any assets must be sold at fair market value: existing directors can buy these assets using their own funds, providing they are sold at fair market value.
 This also helps to address any ethical concerns that commonly arise.

-The process can make it appear that directors of the failed company have simply purchased the assets of their business and moved on to a new enterprise without dealing with the debt.
+The process can make it appear that directors of the failed company have simply purchased their business assets and moved on to a new enterprise without dealing with the debt.
 But the administrator has a legal duty to the creditors and will demonstrate that Pre Pack offers the best returns for the company’s creditors.

 Transfer of Undertakings (Protection of Employment) (TUPE) and pre-pack administration

-The Transfer of Undertakings (Protection of Employment) regulations (TUPE), are designed to protect employee contracts while transferring to a new company.
+The Transfer of Undertakings (Protection of Employment) regulations (TUPE) is designed to protect employee contracts while transferring to a new company.

 Directors acting under this legislation are subject to strict requirements, both as an employer of the old and the new company.